- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 This cmdlet allows you to display information about driver packages for both the running Windows installation and an image mounted in a folder.
 The main syntax is divided into two main modes of use: offline and online.

-In the offline image mounted in a folderThe general form would be:
+For an offline image mounted in a folder , the general format would be:

 Get-WindowsDriver -Path "C:\offline"

-And to work against the running system, you would use the parameter -Online:
+And to work against the running system, you would use the -Online parameter :

 Get-WindowsDriver -Online

-Without additional parameters, Get-WindowsDriver returns the list of third-party drivers present in the image.
-If you add the modifier -AllYou'll also see default drivers included by default in Windows.
+Without any additional parameters, Get-WindowsDriver returns a list of third-party drivers present in the image.
+If you add the -All switch , you will also see default drivers included by default in Windows.

 Key parameters of Get-WindowsDriver

-When you're working with an offline image, the parameter -Path specifies the root path of the mounted image.
-If the Windows folder isn't right at that root level, you can use -Windows Directory to specify the relative subfolder where it is located.
+When working with an offline image, the -Path parameter specifies the root path of the mounted image.
+If the Windows folder isn't at that root level, you can use -WindowsDirectory to specify the relative subfolder where it's located.

 Regarding the activity log, the parameter -LogPath It lets you define the full path to the log file.
 If you don't adjust it, the default path is used. %WINDIR%\Logs\Dism\dism.logor in Windows PE, the scratch space in RAM.
 Meanwhile, -LogLevel determines the verbosity of the log, with values ranging from just errors to including debugging information.

-Finally, the parameter -Scratch Directory This is the temporary folder where files are extracted during service operations.
-It must be a local path and, once the operation is complete, the Temporary files They are automatically removed to leave no residue.
+Finally, the -ScratchDirectory parameter specifies the temporary folder where files are extracted during service operations.
+It must be a local path, and once the operation is complete, the temporary files are automatically deleted to avoid leaving any traces.

 Practical examples with Get-WindowsDriver